sher913/reactappfortags/README.md

 >1.
 Download and install Docker for whatever platform you are on
 >2.
 Clone this repo
 >3.
 CD to root directory
 >4.
-Edit root/backend/.FASTAPI_Varaiables.env file using any texteditor 1.Set the address for your datahub GMS endpoint:Which is your datahub address but on port :8080, 2.Set your datahub account Name
+Edit root/backend/.FASTAPI_Varaiables.env file using any texteditor
+>>1.Set the address for your datahub GMS endpoint:Which is your datahub address but on port :8080
+>>2.Set your datahub account Name
 >5.
 Edit root/frontend/.env file using any texteditor.
-Set the timeout value according to how long your machine takes to fetch 'getdataset' see picture below; U can leave it blank first, and it will use the default value of 3000ms, once u found your value, edit it and re-install.
+>>Set the timeout value according to how long your machine takes to fetch 'getdataset' see picture below; U can leave it blank first, and it will use the default value of 3000ms, once u found your value, edit it and re-install.

 >6.
 CD back to root and type in the cmd 'docker-compose up'

 <br>